ClusterHQ/flocker/docs/configuration.rst

 .. code-block:: yaml

+   "version": 1,
+   "applications":
-   "site-clusterhq.com":
+     - "site-clusterhq.com":
          "image": "clusterhq/clusterhq-website"

 Deployment Configuration
 ------------------------

 The deployment configuration specifies which applications are run on what nodes.
-It consists of a mapping from node names to application names.
+It consists of a version and a mapping from node names to application names.

+The required parameters are ``version`` and ``applications``.
+For now the ``version`` must be ``1``.

 Here's an example of a simple but complete configuration defining a deployment of one application on one host:

 .. code-block:: yaml

+  "version": 1,
+  "nodes":
-  "node017.clusterhq.internal":
+    - "node017.clusterhq.internal":
       - "site-clusterhq.com"